cloudfoundry-attic/cf-openstack-validator/docs/extensions.md

 If our test would fail, it would leak resources: Nobody is cleaning up the security group we created.
 To ensure that resources are cleaned up, even when the test is not completely executed, the validator provides a resource tracking API.

 The resource tracking API supports automatic cleanup of OpenStack resources.
-For debugging cleanup can be skipped by setting the cli option `--skip-cleanup`.
+For debugging, cleanup can be skipped by setting the cli option `--skip-cleanup`.

 To use the resource tracking add a statement as follows: